Cognitive Learning: A Guide to Types of Learning

 Studies have shown that exercise doesn’t only improve physical performance, but cognitive learning performance as well.
 When you exercise, proteins that help with neuroplasticity are released, improving cognition.

-According to the Spanish child and adolescent health observatory, physical exercise contributes to maintaining, and even improving, aspects related to cognitive performance and mental health.
+According to the Spanish child and adolescent health observatory, physical exercise contributes to maintaining and even improving, aspects related to cognitive performance and mental health.

 Among the many benefits of exercise, you’ll also get cognitive benefits like:

--Lower possibility of having disorders like depression or anxiety
+-A lower possibility of having disorders like depression or anxiety

 -Better mood and emotional state